ishidait/node-express-upload-storage/README.md

 ## Note:

 You should create a .env file in the root folder and put your access keys etc before running the container.
+Use .env.example as a template.